 geoip_location, Kibana won’t let you use it in an alert, a visualization or a

 Kibana’s capabilities are most powerful for mapped fields.
-Fields that aren’t indexed, are fully searchable and can be queried.
-But they will not appear in filters and don’t support 1-click visualizations.
+Fields that aren’t mapped in Kibana can be searched and queried.
+But they will not appear in filters and do not support 1-click visualizations.

 |Action||Mapped field||Unmapped field|

 Refresh Kibana mapping